Skip to main content

 How the Cloud Has Affected a Database Administrator’s Role

-Cloud data storage is causing the description of what a database administrator does to evolve and expand.
+Cloud data storage is rapidly evolving or outright changing what a database administrator does.
 Hosting databases through the cloud is easily scalable based on a company's fluctuating IT needs.
-According to a 2022 report from Couchbase, most IT spending will be on cloud services by 2025, including database hosting.
+According to a 2023 report from Couchbase, 87% of organizations surveyed are using cloud services to reduce IT spending without needing to reduce headcount, while 78% are increasing cloud investment to support mobile and edge capabilities.
 With convenient access, lower upkeep costs, and widespread adoption by the industry, data storage on the cloud is now a crucial part of every database administrator’s role.

 Database administrators should expect a shift to focusing on the dynamic nature of data analytics, database architecting, capacity planning, and IT scaling to assist companies in reliably accessing and using data across different cloud-based and on-premises databases.